gutenbergtools/gutenbergsite/site/ebooks/offline_catalogs.md

 ## The GUTINDEX Listings of EBooks

 Updated at least monthly.
 These plain text files provide the basic information about each eBook, and are good for searching from your own system (for example, use control-F in a Web browser or word processor).
+They are the accession lists for Project Gutenberg.
 Note that these files are not recommended for automation (that is, to use as input to generate a computerized database).
 Instead, use one of the catalog files mentioned below.

 * [GUTINDEX.ALL](/dirs/GUTINDEX.ALL)
 * [GUTINDEX.zip](/dirs/GUTINDEX.zip) (same as above zipped)